 - Coverages— The certificate should indicate whether the Excess Liability coverage is provided on an excess form or an umbrella form.

-- Limits- The certificate should specify that the policy provide the statutorily required benefits of Workers’ Compensation and the minimum amount of Employer’s Liability coverage required by contract.
+- Limits- The certificate should specify that the policy provides the statutorily required benefits of Workers’ Compensation and the minimum amount of Employer’s Liability coverage required by contract.

 - Waiver of Subrogation - The policy of insurance should be endorsed with a waiver of subrogation in favor of the University/Auxiliary Organization.
 This language protects the University/Auxiliary Organization from claims for contribution resulting from injuries sustained by contractor employees.